 using a source file directive such as

-Also, note that the name of the module may differ from the name of the
+file).
+Also, note that the name of the module may differ from the name of

 The modules must be loaded prior to the compilation of entities that call the module predicates.
 This is required in general to allow the compiler to check if the called module predicate is a meta-predicate and retrieve its meta-predicate template to ensure proper call compilation.